samapriya/satadd/README.md

 ```

 ### Satellogic Tools
 This tool allows you to access the [open data shared by Satellogic](https://github.com/satellogic/open-impact) and filter and pass a geometry object to get both micro(multiband) and macro (hyperspectral) rasters, metadata and basic metadalist.
 The download tool is a multipart downloader to handle quick downloads.
 The metalist tool can be used to create a simple metadata list for you to batch upload imagery into GEE for analysis.
 The reproject tool is included to handle batch reprojections as needed.
-The tool uses geometry passed as a geojson object go to [geojson.io](http://geojson.io)
+The tool uses geometry passed as a geojson object go to [geojson.io](http://geojson.io).
+Satlist produces the band list urls and you can then use the multiproc tool to use multiprocessing to download the links.

 ```
-satraster           Filter and download Satellogic Imagery satmeta             Filter and download Satellogic Metadata metalist            Generates Basic Metadata list per scene for Satellogic Imagery reproject           Batch reproject rasters using EPSG code
+satraster           Filter and download Satellogic Imagery satlist             Get url for band list based on filtered Satellogic Imagery multiproc           Multiprocess based downloader based on satlist satmeta             Filter and download Satellogic Metadata metalist            Generates Basic Metadata list per scene for Satellogic Imagery reproject           Batch reproject rasters using EPSG code